-Volunteer helpers have an important role to play in the success and safety of school visits.
+Volunteer helpers, for example work experience students, trainee teachers or parents who are looking after a group, have an important role to play in the success and safety of school visits.
 Their role includes being responsible and looking after, in equal measure, all the children in their group.
 They must show a commitment to their group, an interest in the focus of the visit and assist children in their learning by helping them to read signs/labels/information, asking questions that encourage children to think about the task and help to explain areas of interest.
-To that end all volunteer helpers must be selected carefully, be approved by the EVC, or Headteacher, and sign the 'Off Site Visits Volunteer Agreement' proforma (Appendix 3) before they are included on the school visit staffing.
+To that end all volunteer helpers must be selected carefully, be approved by the EVC, or Headteacher, read and sign the 'Off Site Visits Volunteer Agreement' proforma (Appendix 3) before they are included on the school visit staffing on Evolve.